trmach/GentooKernelUpgrade/README.md

 # GentooKernelUpgrade
-GUI application built on GTK3 which upgrades the kernel on a Gentoo Linux system.
+GUI application built on Rust and GTK4 which upgrades the kernel on a Gentoo Linux system.

-This branch tracks the development of the GUI app.